Mtemi/spring-boot-crypto-execution-algo-client/README.md

 - View orders
 - Monitor the orders as the algo is working it
 - Cancel open orders
+- All timestamps are in epoch Nanos; and represented in a long format

 #### Algorithms
 Variety of fully working algorithms are demonstrated in this project: